How To Draw a Chicken in 6 Steps

 The final step when learning how to draw a chicken is the same bonus step as always.
 Do the flat colors then shade it.

-At this point you are probably a pro when it comes to drawing chicken.
+At this point you are probably a pro when it comes to drawing chickens.
 Thanks for checking out this drawing tutorial.

 And not only that….